 Our Incident Management Software, or IMS, allows you to log all workplace incidents, investigate them, correct them, create all necessary OSHA forms (300A, 300, and 301), and even submit online to OSHA.
 The short video below provides a good high-level explanation.

 In addition, our online OSHA Recordkeeping training course may be a valuable addition to your safety training program at work.

 Conclusion: OSHA’s New Online Reporting Deadlines for 2016 300As

 Hope that helps!
 Let us know if you have questions.

 Be sure to read the other related articles on the following topics:

-And be sure to download the FREE GUIDE TO CONDUCTING AN INCIDENT INVESTIGATION, below.
+And be sure to download the FREE GUIDE TO OSHA REPORTING & RECORDKEEPING, below.

 Free OSHA Injury & Illness Reporting & Recordkeeping Guide Download

 Download this free guide to learn what you need to know about OSHA requirements for injury & illness reporting and recordkeeping.